 - The adjudicator will dismiss the group when the room assistant has accounted for all parts of the sight-reading selection.

 IX.
 Solo/Ensemble Festival

-- Memorization is required for all vocal and piano solos and ensembles and is encouraged but optional for instrumental solos and ensembles.
+- Memorization is required for vocal and piano solos and ensembles, and is encouraged but optional for instrumental solos and ensembles.

 - Vocal soloists may enter in only one vocal category.

 - The maximum time allowed will be ten minutes for instrumental and eight minutes for vocal performances.

 - Where required, soloists and ensembles may be accompanied by any capable keyboard musician.

 - This will be a solo & ensemble contest.
 To qualify for participation, a student must: